tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 A> Then market data is queried for `AMZN` and `GOOG`

 With a corresponding fixture Setting expectations against the market data API.
-Notice the verification is in the form of expectations.
-We're saying here that we expect a certain interaction between the `portfolio` and the `marketData` components but not verifying how any return values might be used by the `portfolio`.
-It's saying that when when prices are queried for Amazon and Google, the market data component is accessed using the `getPrice` method of the API.

-{title="Example 9: Test fixture market data", lang="java", line-numbers="on"}
+{title="Listing 5.1: Test fixture for the market data API", lang="java", line-numbers="on"}
 ~~~~~~~
 @RunWith(ConcordionRunner.class)
 @ExpectedToPass